-As foreshadowed in the last annual report, after approximately 4 years of inactivity and suspension, we succeeded in the re-admission of quotation of the Company on the Australian Securities Exchange ("ASX") on 31 March of \$1,600,000 on the issue of 8 million new ordinary shares.
+As foreshadowed in the last annual report, after approximately 4 years of inactivity and suspension, we succeeded in the re-admission of quotation of the Company on the Australian Securities Exchange ("ASX") on 31 March 2015 following the issue of a prospectus on 5 February 2015 and with the support of new investors raising of a total of \$1,600,000 on the issue of 8 million new ordinary shares.

-2015 following the issue of a prospectus on 5 February 2015 and with the support of new investors raising of a total tenements while at the same time searching for new ventures.
+During the year we have pursued our aim to rebuild the Company working on the existing coal and minerals tenements while at the same time searching for new ventures.
 The resources industry has continued in its downturn but we believe that good long term investment opportunities may appear in this environment.

-During the year we have pursued our aim to rebuild the Company working on the existing coal and minerals based on its low mineral prospectivity and economic potential.
+We have re-assessed all our tenements critically and decided to relinquish the mineral licences in Western Australia based on its low mineral prospectivity and economic potential.
 However, we have identified several areas within the Hamersley Basin and the Yilgarn Craton in Western Australia that have a history of iron ore and gold exploration respectively.
-Accordingly, we have applied for eight new gold and iron tenements directly with the
+Accordingly, we have applied for eight new gold and iron tenements directly with the Government and look forward to these tenements being granted in 2016.